Validate Your NIR Calibration Against Real Grain Samples Before Your First Production Run

 Access the Excel libraryNIR Fundamentals Course — Lesson 24: Validation Techniques

-This lesson focuses on various validation techniques essential for ensuring that your NIR calibration performs reliably with real grain samples.
-It covers methods such as cross-validation, external validation, and bias checking, which are critical to confirming that your calibration can withstand the variability of production conditions.
+This lesson covers the validation techniques you need to confirm that your NIR calibration performs reliably with real grain samples.
+It walks through cross-validation, external validation, and bias checking — the three methods that determine whether a calibration can handle real production conditions.

 Explore Lesson 24 in the NIR Fundamentals courseWant to Master NIR Spectroscopy?